tritemio/FRETBursts/docs/source/installation.rst

 - Matplotlib (1.3.x or greater) with QT4 backend (either PyQT4 or PySide).
 - IPython 1.x (2.x recommended)
 - PyTables 3.x (optional).
 To load/save the :ref:`HDF5 Ph-Data <hdf5-format>`.
-- lmfit: (version 0.8rc3 or higher) for poweful and user-friendly fitting
+- lmfit: (version 0.8 or higher) for powerful and user-friendly fitting
 - Pandas (optional) currently used only by the fitting framework
 - a modern browser (Chrome suggested)